navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 1. Your reverse proxy authenticates the user
 2. The proxy adds a header with the username (e.g., `Remote-User: john`) to the request, then forwards it to Navidrome
-3. Navidrome checks that the request comes from a trusted IP (using `ReverseProxyWhitelist`, more on that below)
+3. Navidrome checks that the request comes from a trusted IP (using `ExtAuth.TrustedSources`, more on that below)
 4. If trusted, Navidrome uses the username from the header to identify the user
 5. If the user doesn't exist in Navidrome's database, a new account is created automatically